wp-plugins/twitter-signature/readme.txt

 === Twitter Signatures Widget ===
 Contributors: sunwu2007
-Tags: twitter, twitter signature, twitter signatures, twitter counter, signature, counter, twitter generator Requires at least: 2.8.6
+Tags: twitter, twitter signature, twitter signatures, twitter counter, signature, counter, twitter generator, BuddyPress Requires at least: 2.8.6
-Tested up to: 2.9
+Tested up to: 3.0
 Stable tag: trunk

 == Description ==
-With twitHut Twitter Signatures Wordpress widget, you can select from more than 120+ different types of cool Twitter signature image and button to be displayed on your Wordpress website.
+With twitHut Twitter Signatures Wordpress widget, you can select from more than 120+ different types of cool Twitter signature image, Twitter counter and button to be displayed on your Wordpress website.
 It will display your latest twit message, followers and your friends.
+On the other side, it is a good way to increase popularity to your website & Twitter profile with TwitHut's Hall of Fame & Top Member Feature section.

 == Installation ==